-- 5 the Mediterranean and central Europe, and predominantly positive trends in western Europe and parts of Scandinavia.
-While the longer-term and long-range variability of streamflow in these basins and its relation to circulation indices is generally well understood at the interannual and decadal timescales (Gudmundsson et al., 2011; Hannaford et al., 2013), significant uncertainty exists in understanding the regional-scale variability in trends since these are not well reproduced by the current generation of hydrological models (Stahl et al., 2012).
-Previous regional case studies across Europe have reported a sensitivity - 10 of long-term water balance partitioning to both climate and land use change (Parkin et al., 1996; van Roosmalen et al., 2009; van der Velde et al., 2013; Renner et al., 2014; Pijl et al., 2018).
-Thus, quantifying changes in streamflow requires accounting for changes in climate (precipitation and potential evapotranspiration) as well as changes in land use and/or land cover (Stonestrom et al., 2009).
-But whereas assessing the impact of climate on average streamflow is relatively straightforward, the role of land cover requires a more careful consideration. - 15 At the smaller scale, land use, in particular forest cover, has longsince been known to have a strong impact on average streamflow or water yield, with forested catchments having a much lower water yield compared to non-forested catchments (Bosch and Hewlett, 1982; Zhang et al., 2001; Brown et al., 2005; Farley et al., 2005; van Dijk and Keenan, 2007; Filoso et al., 2017).
+At the smaller scale, land use, in particular forest cover, has longsince been known to have a strong impact on average streamflow or water yield, with forested catchments having a much lower water yield compared to non-forested catchments (Bosch and Hewlett, 1982; Zhang et al., 2001; Brown et al., 2005; Farley et al., 2005; van Dijk and Keenan, 2007; Filoso et al., 2017).
 Based on analysis of paired catchment observations, a large majority of studies have found that removal of forest leads to an increase in water yield.
-While this is likely linked to higher average evapotranspiration over forest, the reverse has been - 20 reported for dry and warm summer conditions based on eddy-covariance observations from FLUXNET (Teuling et al., 2010).
+While this is likely linked to higher average evapotranspiration over forest, the reverse has been reported for dry and warm summer conditions based on eddy-covariance observations from FLUXNET (Teuling et al., 2010).
 Somewhat surprisingly, average evapotranspiration rates for forested FLUXNET sites are on generally slightly lower than for non-forested sites (Williams et al., 2012), which is seemingly inconsistent with other studies (e.g., Zhang et al., 2001) where annual evapotranspiration was inferred from the water balance (the so-called "forest evapotranspiration paradox", see Teuling, 2018).
 A possible explanation for this discrepancy is the role of interception (van Dijk et al., 2015).
-Several studies (e.g., - Gash et al., 1980; Zimmermann et al., 1999) have shown that interception can constitute a major term in the water balance of forested ecosystems, in particular in humid conditions (Calder, 1976; Ramírez et al., 2018).
+Several studies (e.g., Gash et al., 1980; Zimmermann et al., 1999) have shown that interception can constitute a major term in the water balance of forested ecosystems, in particular in humid conditions (Calder, 1976; Ramírez et al., 2018).
 Controlled experiments on large non-weighable lysimeters covered with forest have shown that growing forest strongly reduces the water yield (Tollenaar and Ryckborst, 1975; Harsch et al., 2009; Müller, 2009; Teuling, 2018), and that this effect is somewhat larger for coniferous than for deciduous species.
-This is in line with results from a large number of basins in Sweden, where increases in forest cover - 30 and biomass (age) were the main factor explaining observed trends in inferred evapotranspiration (Jaramillo et al., 2018).
-This shows that both forest cover area but also stand age need to be taken into account when evaluating land use change effects on water balance partitioning.

-In contrast to forest cover, few studies have quantified the effects of urban area and urbanization on the long-term water balance partitioning.
-Runoff from urban areas is typically measured with focus on short-term dynamics and event runoff ratios tion from urban areas, or the other hand, is typically measured or analysed over individual elements that make up the urban landscape, such as (un)paved areas (Ramamurthy and Bou-Zeid, 2014), green roofs, or trees (Pataki et al., 2011).
-Few studies have measured evapotranspiration at the urban landscape scale.
-In a study comparing measurements made over the Dutch cities of Rotterdam and Arnhem, Jacobs et al. (2015) found evapotranspiration rates to be generally low, and to quickly drop in the
+In contrast to forest cover, effects of urban area and urbanization on the long-term water balance partitioning are largely unknown.
+Runoff from urban areas is typically measured with focus on event runoff ratios (Berthier et al., 1999) or runoff produced by impervious areas only (Boyd et al., 1993; Shuster et al., 2005).
+Evapotranspiration from urban areas is typically measured or analysed over individual elements that make up the urban landscape, such as (un)paved areas (Ramamurthy and Bou-Zeid, 2014), green roofs, or trees (Pataki et al., 2011).
+Few studies have measured ET at the urban landscape scale.
+In a study comparing measurements made over the Dutch cities of Rotterdam and Arnhem, Jacobs et al. (2015) found ET rates to be generally low, and to quickly drop in the days following rainfall reflecting a strongly water-limited system.
+This suggests that urban areas, because of their limited capacity to store water, might have much lower green water fluxes and as a result much higher blue water fluxes than other land use types.